SrisharanMurugesan/Generative-Drone-Frame-with-Topological-Optimization/README.md

 ## 5. Set the Generative Objective

-For this study, my objective was to **minimize the mass** of the drone frame while still maintaining enough strength for the expected loads.
+For this study, my objective was to **minimize the mass** of the drone frame while still maintaining structural integrity for the expected loads.

-I used a **safety factor of 3**.
+I used a safety factor of 3.
 A safety factor is a multiplier that helps make sure a part can handle more force than it is expected to experience during normal use.
 For example, a safety factor of 3 means the frame should theoretically handle three times the expected load before failing.

 I chose a safety factor of 3 because drone frames experience vibration, crashes, hard landings, and unpredictable flight forces.
-Since this frame may be 3D printed, I wanted to account for material weakness, layer adhesion, and real-world testing conditions.
+Since this frame may be 3D printed, I wanted to account for material weakness, layer adhesion, and real-world conditions.

 <p align="center">
   <img width="450" alt="Generative Objective and Safety Factor" src="https://github.com/user-attachments/assets/3723a102-b071-4650-a221-eae4149979f5" />